 game_sched_id column to your CSV file, this control allows you to specify the schedule to import.
 Games with an empty

-game_sched_id field will be imported to the selected schedule.
+game_sched_id field will be check these guys out imported to the selected schedule.
 If that column is not in the CSV file at all, all games will be imported to the selected schedule.

 If the Move Team Logos checkbox is checked the team logo files (as specified in the